This topic describes how to deploy and use ack-kubernetes-elastic-workload in a Container Service for Kubernetes (ACK) cluster.

 Use an elastic workload

-Assume that capacity is planned for an application and that the application is expected to have up to four replicas to run on ECS instances.
+For example, capacity is planned for an application and that the application is expected to have up to four replicas to run on Elastic Compute Service (ECS) instances.
 Two replicas are retained during off-peak hours.
 If the number of replicas is greater than four, the extra replicas are scheduled to the virtual node.
 This prevents other applications on the ECS instances from being affected.

 Kubernetes schedules workloads and manages the lifecycle of workloads.
 To implement the preceding scenario, you must perform the following operations: